FiQCI/fiqci-ems/docs/pages/pauli_twirling.md

   disqualifies that sandwich, and its gates are skipped rather than guessed at.

 MOVE itself has no unitary representation and is dropped from `gates_to_twirl` with a warning if you pass it.
-And whenever twirling matches no gates at all, a warning is raised at submission — that also catches a circuit containing none of the gates being twirled, such as a `cx`-based circuit under the default `gates_to_twirl=[CZGate()]`.
+And whenever twirling matches no gates at all, a warning is raised at submission.
+That also catches a circuit containing none of the gates being twirled, such as a `cx`-based circuit under the default `gates_to_twirl=[CZGate()]`.